-Covering around 10% of the UK land area – over two million hectares, peatland habitat can be discovered in the most remote corners of the country, but also near the major centres of human population with livelihoods often intimately connected to their fate.
+Covering around 10% of the UK land area – nearly three million hectares, peatland habitat can be discovered in the most remote corners of the country, but also near the major centres of human population with livelihoods often intimately connected to their fate.

 Whether managed for farming, sport or as a nature reserve, peatlands can provide a tranquil retreat and include